Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the diquark-antidiquark picture: QCD light-cone sum rules for the magnetic and quadrupole moments of the states

 Let us evaluate the QCD part of the correlation function.
-The QCD side of the above-mentioned correlation function is computed concerning the QCD degrees of freedom in the deep Euclidean region.
-To do this, we need to insert the interpolating currents in Eqs. (\ref{curr})-(\ref{curr2}) into the correlation function.
+The QCD side of the above correlation function is computed considering the QCD degrees of freedom in the deep Euclidean region.
+To do this, we must insert the interpolating currents in Eqs. (\ref{curr})-(\ref{curr2}) into the correlation function.
 After substituting the explicit forms of the interpolating currents into the correlation function and applying contractions through Wick’s theorem, we obtain the QCD side as